OlivierLD/raspberry-coffee/http-clients/README.md

 # HTTP Clients
+This comes from the following observation:

+Many breakout boards and sensors manufacturers provide - for their items - drivers very often written in Python.

+Python is an OK language, but has some limitations (ping me for details)...

+This project the document you are reading is part of intends to provide drivers written in Java, so they can run on any Java Virtual Machine (JVM).

+Compiled into Java byte code, such classes can be accessed by a variety of languages, also running on a JVM, like Java, Scala, Kotlin, Clojure, Groovy, JRuby...
+Find a list at <https://en.wikipedia.org/wiki/List_of_JVM_languages>.

+Beside the elegance of their syntax and grammar, JVM-based languages come with the JVM features for free, like distributed implementation, inter-JVMs communication, remote debugging, and way more.

+_But_ writing those drivers take time, and sometimes too long...

+The thing is that it is quite easy to expose the features of the manufacturer-provided-Python-driver through protocols like HTTP and TCP (we will show how).
+HTTP supports REST, that indeed became an industry standard.

+And this is not only applicable to JVM-based languages, we will also show how to do this from NodeJS (through Node-RED).
+> Note: There is actually now a JVM implementation of NodeJS, see [GraalVM](https://www.graalvm.org/).

+All this would fit perfectly in an Internet-Of-Things (IoT) environment.
+It can also be virtualized, with techniques like Docker and Kubernetes.

+---
 We are showing here how to get data from HTTP servers reading breakout boards, using drivers we do not need to care about.